The Board of Trustees, 2022-2023

 Service: Appointed by the Board of Governors to serve a four-year term expiring June 30, 2023.
-Mae serves on the Finance & Administration, Nominating, and University Advancement Committees.
+Mae is Vice Chancellor of the Board and serves on the Finance & Administration, Nominating, and University Advancement Committees.
 She is also the Board of Trustees liaison to the Moss Street Partnership School Advisory Board.

 Employment: Former Executive Vice President and Chief People Officer, Cox Communications; Atlanta, Georgia

 Education: B.A.
 Sociology; University of North Carolina at Greensboro